Vitao2/DebugManager/README.md

-# DebugManager(This repository is only to showcase the code.
-To use this tool properly, download the Unity Package file and import it into your project)
+# DebugManager
 Unity Custom Editor for DebugManager enhances Inspector with a user-friendly interface, enabling dynamic debug panel configuration and variable selection

+**This repository is only to showcase the code.
+To use this tool properly, download the Unity Package file and import it into your project.**

 **Instructions**:
 - The "Demo" folder serves as an example and is not necessary for regular